SarahElzayat/RISC-pipelined-processor/README.md

 # RISC-Pipelined-Processor

-5 stages RISC pipelined processor with multiple instructions implemented including ALU Operations, Interrupts as a state machine, Jumps and branching instructions, Memory operations and more..
+5 stages RISC pipelined processor with multiple instructions implemented in verilog including ALU Operations, Interrupts as a state machine, Jumps and branching instructions, Memory operations and more.. following Harvard architecture.

 <hr>